 Have the child paint over the paper with black paint (we used water mixed with a drop of black paint).

-My daughter had no idea that it would show a skeleton when she painted!
+Little Sister had no idea that it would show a skeleton when she painted!
 The paint slides off the areas where the crayon was added.
 My 7 year old thought it was pretty neat too.

 Note: My daughter painted 2 coats of paint.